-Fortunately, there are ways for landlords and tenants alike to stay cool as the weather heats up in the summer months.
+A cooler home can reduce energy costs, making it more economical and environmentally friendly.
+It can also create a more comfortable living space, prevent heat-related health issues, and enhance overall quality of life.
+Fortunately, there are effective strategies for both landlords and tenants to beat the heat as temperatures rise.
 From home improvements to using your fans and curtains correctly, you can keep the summer heat outside the house while circulating cool air indoors.

 Here are 25 tips and tricks to keep your home cool this summer.